Bedford Greenacre Independent School

 Situated just 1.5 miles apart, Rushmoor School currently caters for 315 pupils, whilst St Andrews School educates 245 pupils from the age of 3 through to 18.
 The Body of Governors purchased a 40-acre greenfield site to the north west of Bedford, close to the existing Rushmoor School and approximately two miles from the St Andrew’s site.

-Working collaboratively with both schools, their Governors and Dutch firm Pellikaan Construction, the new Bedford Greenacre Independent School is due to open in the academic year 2022/23 and will become home to a 680-place all through school, that includes 80 Sixth Form places, accommodating all pupils from both schools as well as an additional 120 pupils.
+Working collaboratively with both schools, their Governors and Dutch firm Pellikaan Construction, the new Bedford Greenacre Independent School will become home to a 680-place all through school, that includes 80 Sixth Form places, accommodating all pupils from both schools as well as an additional 120 pupils.

 About the project